K2O7I/SpeechT5Project/README.md

    * CUDA > 12
 ---
 + **To run the training**:
-1. run "huggingface-cli" login and input "<HF_TOKEN>"
+1. run "huggingface-cli" login and input "<HF_TOKEN>" then "y"
 2. run "pip install -r requirements.txt"
 3. run "python3 download.py"
 4. Remember download path: it has the structure: